keymetrics/pm2-io/docs/runtime/integration/now.md

 # Using PM2 with Now.sh

-This page will guide you step by step through the PM2 integration with Now.sh.
+This docs will guide you step by step through the PM2 integration with Now.sh.

 ## Prepare your app